 In Final Fantasy X-2, you encounter a trio of old NPC women in Zanarkand who claim to be a Sphere Hunter team named the "Grannies".
 Regarding the monsters in Zanarkand, one of the Grannies quips "I've coughed up scarier things."
 Another says she was a guardian.

 Gaia Online's Agatha, while bereft of grandchildren, probably counts, considering the cutscene in zOMG! where she talks about the Animated as though they're more nuisance than they are danger to life and limb.
 Olivia, also not quite a granny yet, might count if only for the fact that she eats her own cooking.

-Wynne is a very kind old lady who appoints herself grandmother to the party.
+Wynne is a very kind old lady who appoints herself the position of Team Mom to the party.
 She is also an extremely formidable mage who can be given the Arcane Warrior specialization later on, turning her into a devastating Magic Knight at the cost of her normal role of being the premiere healer.
 In the novel Asunder, set seven years after the Blight, Wynne holds the honorary title of "archmage", which means that she is pretty much up there with the First Enchanters in terms of magical power (and it shows) but not interested in politics.

 On the Evil side: Flemeth is the legendary Witch of the Wilds and is more a mythical being than she is an old lady.
 She can also transform herself into a Dragon in an Bonus Boss battle if the player chooses to help save Morrigan from being potentially Body Snatched from her, and even then she'll survive that with hardly any problems.